 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 6:10 PM
+Amended timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 9:46 AM

 Sheffield is a city forged in steel, and this rich heritage has helped shape it into the bustling metropolis you see today.
 Bars, restaurants, gigs, shows – it really does have something for everyone.
 Sheffield is home to the famed Crucible theatre and every year trains to Sheffield bring fans from around the globe when the venue hosts the World Snooker Championship.
 Meadowhall, Yorkshire’s largest shopping centre, is also a short ride away on the train.